 There is a risk of insect or tick-borne diseases in some areas of Southern Europe.
 This includes diseases such as Crimean-Congo haemorrhagic fever, leishmaniasis and West Nile virus.
-The risk of these regional diseases maybe be different on the Azores.

 - All travellers should avoid insect and tick bites day and night. - There are no vaccinations (or medications) to prevent these diseases.